tweibley/legate/public/docs/authentication/guides/service_account.md

 - Verify that the audience value matches what the provider expects
 - Check that the token URL is correct for your provider

-## Next Steps
+## Related Topics

-- [Token Lifecycle Management](./token_lifecycle.md): Advanced token management techniques
+- [Token Lifecycle Management](./token_lifecycle) - Advanced token management techniques
-- [Secure Credential Storage](./secure_storage.md): Best practices for credential security
+- [Secure Credential Storage](./secure_storage) - Best practices for credential security
-- [OAuth2 Authentication](./oauth2.md): Learn about OAuth2 authentication for user-based flows
+- [OAuth2 Authentication](./oauth2) - Learn about OAuth2 authentication for user-based flows